fupsrl/CM-STACK-Simulink-Compiler/README.md

 | Address | `RaspberryHost` value (configurable via `AdvertisedAddress`) |
 | Bind address | `0.0.0.0` (configurable via `XcpBindAddress`) |

 The XCP server starts automatically when the executable launches.
-Import the generated A2L and HEX into your tool and connect.
+Import the generated A2L and HEX into your tool and connect [INCA SETUP](https://github.com/fupsrl/CM-STACK-Simulink-Compiler/blob/main/INCASetup.md)

 ---